 Day 1

-Watch the following YouTube clip that amazingly morphs many of Frida’s famous portraits into one video.
+Watch the following YouTube clip.
+It amazingly morphs many of Frida’s famous portraits into one video.

-There is also some fascinating information about the life of Frida on this website from Widewalls: Click Here
+There is also some fascinating information about the life of Frida on Widewalls.

 Discuss the common items in all of Frida’s artwork.
 Did you notice the plants, flowers and animals?
 Why do you think she used them?

 Give students additional background on her life.
-I advise you to take caution when showing her artwork since many sites will reference the darker artwork she created which includes nudity and blood.
+Take caution when showing her artwork from videos.
+Many sites will reference the darker artwork she created which includes nudity and blood.
 I did not include them in this post.

 Photo

-I took photos of each child prior to beginning this lesson.
+I took photos prior to beginning this lesson.

 Copy each photo onto the bottom of an 8.5×11 piece of copy paper and print them in black and white.
 Here you can see the color version.
 You may notice the amount of white space at the top of the image.
 This shows how far down on the copy paper the image appears.
 Once it is printed, the image will be cut out and glued to the final paper.